fubinf/sedrila/docs/instructors.md

 the current state of the `submission.yaml` file and push that.
 You are free to do multiple commits for a single submission mail by the student.
 This is the "put" part.
-If you prefer not to use the subshell, you can just directly provide the `--interactive` flag, which is likely the prefered mode for most people most of the time.
+If you prefer not to use the subshell, you can just directly provide the `--interactive` flag.

 An alternative flow might be the following: